-03 Maintaining Our Investors in People Status
+03 Maintaining our Investors in People status

-We already have Silver Investors in People (IIP) Accreditation and will continue working with the IIP on a plan to take our accreditation to the next level - Gold IIP.
+We already have Silver Investors in People (IIP) Accreditation and will continue to work with the IIP to enhance our approach.

-04 Knowledge Sharing and Transfer
+04 Knowledge sharing and transfer

 We will maintain our focus on knowledge sharing and transfer amongst colleagues, and by extension to our customers.
 Our goal is to enable the industry experts of tomorrow.
 "Compared to other codes, the BSC modification procedure is very well managed and it normally progresses very well.
-The team at ELEXON truly are critical friends and that amazing level of expertise would be valuable to all other codes."
+The team at Elexon truly are critical friends and that amazing level of expertise would be valuable to all other codes"

-Feedback from customer on Modification P371 assessment process ELEXON Customer Survey October 2019
+Feedback from customer on Modification P371 assessment process Elexon Customer Survey October 2019